Variational Inference

 16. Kim, K., Oh, J., Wu, K., Ma, Y., & Gardner, J. (2023).
 On the convergence of black-box variational inference.
 In Advances in Neural Information Processing Systems, 36.↩︎

 17. Shamir, O., & Zhang, T. (2013).
-Stochastic gradient descent for non-smooth optimization: Convergence results and optimal averaging schemes.
+Stochastic gradient descent for non-smooth optimisation: Convergence results and optimal averaging schemes.
 In Proceedings of the International Conference on Machine Learning.
 PMLR.↩︎

 18. Khaled, A., Mishchenko, K., & Jin, C. (2023).
 DoWG unleashed: An efficient universal parameter-free gradient descent method.
 In Advances in Neural Information Processing Systems, 36.↩︎